Windsor Essex Regional Community Safety and Well-Being Plan

 The City of Windsor and the municipalities of the County of Essex, in partnership with agencies and organizations from many sectors, are developing a plan to support the safety and well-being of communities within Windsor and Essex County.

-A Regional Community Safety and Well-Being (CSWB) Plan is being created that seeks to understand, respect and support the community contexts of each partner municipality.
-Community Safety and Well-Being plans recognize that complex social issues cannot be addressed in isolation or solely on an incident basis.
+A regional community safety and well-being (CSWB) plan is being created that seeks to understand, respect and support the community contexts of each partner municipality.
+Community safety and well-being plans recognize that complex social issues cannot be addressed in isolation or solely on an incident response basis.
 Instead, CSWB planning strives, through collaboration and consultation, to leverage existing strengths, resources and best practices to establish proactive approaches to counter identified local risks.

-Ultimately, the goal of the plan is to create a community where everyone feels safe; has a sense of belonging, equitable access to services and opportunities; and can have their needs met across Windsor and Essex County.
+Ultimately, the goal of the plan is to create a community where everyone feels safe, has a sense of belonging, has access to services and opportunities, and can have their needs met across Windsor and the County of Essex..

 The Community Safety and Well-Being Plan has a range of benefits for local agencies, organizations, frontline service providers and residents, including:

 - Enhanced communication and collaboration among agencies and organizations

 - Increased understanding of local risks and vulnerable groups

 - Ensuring services are provided to individuals with complex needs

 - Increased awareness, coordination and access to services for community members and vulnerable groups

 As of January 1, 2019, The Safer Ontario Act, 2018 requires municipalities to prepare and adopt community safety and well-being plans in partnership with a multi-sectoral advisory committee.
 The City of Windsor and the County of Essex must prepare a draft CSWB plan and seek approval from their respective councils.
 The report must be submitted and endorsed by City and County Councils by December 31, 2021.